 One of the slices of that financial pie could be spousal maintenance, also known as spousal support.
-Spousal maintenance is a payment that is ordered to be made from the future income of one spouse towards the support of the other.
-A judge in your divorce could order that spousal maintenance is paid under certain circumstances, often involving family violence has occurred within two years of the filing of the divorce.
+Spousal maintenance is a payment that is ordered to be made from the future income of one spouse towards the help of the other.
+A judge in your divorce could order that spousal maintenance is paid under certain circumstances, often involving family violence that has occurred within two years of the filing of the divorce.

 How long and how much spousal support can be awarded in your divorce

 There are limits to what a court can order to be paid for spousal support.
 Remember that spousal support is called to be produced to meet a party's minimum basic needs.